7terminals/puppet-ant/README.markdown

 **What ant affects:**

 * installation directory for Ant
-* bashrc file of the user
+* bashrc file of the user or /etc/bashrc if parameter pathfile is not set
+* ToDo - some more info about keeping apache Ant in its own folder so that on ensure => absent, someone' /usr/local does not disappear

 ### Beginning with Apache Ant

 To setup Apache Ant on a server

-    ant::setup { "ant":
+    ant::setup { "example.com-ant":
       ensure        => 'present',
       source        => 'apache-ant-1.9.0-bin.tar.gz',
-      deploymentdir => '/path/to/install/ant',
+      deploymentdir => '/home/example.com/apps/apache-ant',
-      user          => 'user',
+      user          => 'example.com',
-      pathfile      => '/path/to/bashrc/to/be/updated'
+      pathfile      => '/home/example.com/.bashrc'
     }

 Usage
 ------

-The `ant` definition has several parameters to assist installation of ant.
+The `ant::setup` resource definition has several parameters to assist installation of ant.

 **Parameters within `ant`**

 ####`ensure`

-This parameter specifies whether ant should be deployed to the deployment directory or not.
+This parameter specifies whether ant should be deployed to the deployment directory and bashrc file is updated or not.
-Valid arguments are "present" or "absent"
+Valid arguments are "present" or "absent".
+Default

 ####`source`

 This parameter specifies the source for the ant archive.
+This file must be in the files directory in the caller module.
+Only .tar.gz source archives are supported.

 ####`deploymentdir`

-This parameter specifies where ant will be installed.
+This parameter specifies the directory where ant will be installed.

 ####`user`